leonawicz/tabr/README.md

 and is always optional.
 Providing this information in conjunction with the pitch fixes the frets so that LilyPond does not have to guess them.
 This only applies for tablature output.
-Explicit string numbers are not needed for this example since lowest fret numbers (Lilypond default) are intended.
+Explicit string numbers are not needed for this example since lowest fret numbers (LilyPond default) are intended.

 ``` r